Friendly Workplace

 Protection of Rights and Considerate Care

 THSRC highly values the opinions and rights of all employees and recognizes that effective two-way communication is a crucial component of sustainable business operations.
 On March 31, 2022, THSRC achieved a significant milestone by signing a collective agreement with the corporate trade union for the first time.
-This achievement comes after nearly six years of negotiations and demonstrates the commitment of THSRC and the corporate trade union to collaborate and enhance the rights and interests of employees.
+This achievement demonstrates the commitment of THSRC and the corporate trade union to collaborate and enhance the rights and interests of employees.
 The collective agreement includes fundamental regulations on the agreement's status, validity, and scope of application, as well as 13 articles on business leave for trade union councils and supervisors, official leave for the four statutory meetings, provision of clubhouse facilities, assistance in commuting to meetings, and assistance in labor education and training.
-This agreement applies to approximately 1,800 employees.
+This agreement applies to approximately 2,200 employees, which is 51% coverages.
 As the current collective agreement's content is based on the Company's existing labor conditions, the labor conditions and benefits of other employees not covered by this agreement, except for labor education activities, remain unaffected.

 The chart below illustrates the procedure for addressing employee grievances at THSRC.
-In 2022, a total of 14 complaints were filed, primarily concerning interpersonal and management matters.
+In 2024, a total of 7 complaints were filed, primarily concerning interpersonal and management matters.
 All cases were resolved in accordance with the established employee complaint process, and all responses and cases were concluded.
 THSRC endeavors to enhance awareness of the process through trade union and labor-management conferences.
-The internal complaint mechanism has resulted in a substantial rise in the number of grievances.
 Going forward, THSRC will remain committed to proactively addressing employee complaints to foster harmonious labor-management relations and cultivate a transparent workplace environment.

 Employee Grievances Process

-THSRC has implemented internal equipment and care measures in compliance with the "Act of Gender Equality in Employment" and "Labor Health Protection Regulations" to ensure employee well-being.
-Additionally, the Company has established the "Mental Health Protection Regulation" to cater to the diverse needs of its employees.
-In 2022, THSRC introduced an external "employee support program" to create a more employee-friendly work environment.
+THSRC has implemented internal care measures in compliance with the “Act of Gender Equality in Employment” and “Labor Health Protection Regulations” to ensure employee well-being.
+Additionally, the Company has established the “Mental Health Protection Regulation” to cater to the diverse needs of its employees.
+THSRC continuously introduced an external “employee assistance program, EAP” to create a more employee-friendly work environment.
 This program aims to assist employees in addressing various issues, provide timely support and assistance, and maintain their physical and mental health.
 Further details are as follows:

 Occupational Safety Management Mechanism and Effectiveness

-THSRC has formulated the “Safety and Health Policy” and regularly convenes the “Occupational Safety and Health Committee”.
-The committee comprises one chairman, one executive secretary, and 17 members, including seven labor representatives, accounting for one-third of all committee members.
+In accordance with the provisions of the Occupational Safety and Health Act, THSRC has formulated the “Safety and Health Policy” and regularly convenes the “Occupational Safety and Health Committee.”
+The committee comprises one chairman, one executive secretary, and 18 members, including seven labor representatives, accounting for one-third of all committee members.
 The Company also holds occupational safety and health management meetings to encourage all units and labor representatives to jointly review various occupational safety and health issues.
 The resolutions are announced through internal and external websites.

-THSRC has established measurable and trackable indicators for evaluation.
-We have also implemented periodic and non-periodic inspections and audits to ensure the effectiveness and feasibility of our internal management mechanism.
-The table below outlines the achievement of our occupational safety and health management goals for THSRC employees, contractors, and suppliers, as well as our occupational safety indicators for 2022:
+THSRC has established measurable and trackable indicators for evaluation,supported with periodic and non-periodic inspections and audits.
+The table below outlines the achievement of our occupational safety and health management goals for THSRC employees, contractors, and suppliers, as well as our occupational safety indicators for 2024.

 Notes:

-Hazard Identification, Risk Assessment, and Risk Control Procedure
+Hazard Identification, Risk Assessment and Risk Control Procedures

 Occupational Accident Notification and Investigation Process

-In 2022, THSRC reported no fatalities or serious injuries resulting from occupational accidents among its employees.
-The number of occupational accidents causing incapacity in the workplace was 12.
-Falls were the primary cause of occupational injuries, followed by improper actions by personnel.
-Workers who are not employees but whose work and/or workplace is controlled by the organization did not experience any occupational injuries resulting in “death” or “affecting more than three people”.
+In 2024, THSRC reported no fatalities or serious injuries resulting from occupational accidents among its employees.
+The number of occupational accidents causing temporarily incapacity in the workplace was 6.
+Falls were the primary cause of occupational injuries, followed by collision by personnel.
+Workers who are not employees but whose work and/or workplace is controlled by the organization did not experience any occupational injuries resulting in “death” or “affecting more than three people.”
 THSRC regularly publicizes the occupational accident cases and false alarms that happened to colleagues through multiple communication methods such as email, occupational safety and health bulletin board, agreement organization meeting, and toolbox meeting.
-As well as inviting occupational safety experts to give safety culture lectures to establish a safety culture.
+As well as inviting occupational safety and health experts to give safety culture lectures to establish a safety culture.
 The management level strengthens on-site management and inspections, strives to instantly eliminate and improve unsafe conditions, and reminds colleagues to pay attention to work safety in real time.
-Under the principle of "non-hidden reporting", all occupational accidents on THSRC have been reported accurately in 2022, as well as no occupational disease-related incidents.
+Under the principle of “non-hidden reporting,” all occupational accidents on THSRC have been reported accurately in 2024, as well as no occupational disease-related incidents.
 In the future, we will continue to optimize occupational safety and health management measures to raise employees' awareness of safety protection.

 Notes:

-1. This table is calculated in accordance with the Occupational Safety and Health Act, the definition of occupational disasters and the indicators published by the Global Reporting Initiative (GRI).
+1. This table has been computed in compliance with the Occupational Safety and Health Act, the definition of occupational disasters, and the indicators released by the Global Reporting Initiative (GRI).

-4. Ratio of occupational injuries on record = (Number of reported occupational accidents/Total working hours) x 200,000.
-Note: 1 employee for 33 days; 4 contractors for 75 days.
-Notes 2 and 3 have been deducted
+4. Ratio of disability occupational injuries on record = (Number of reported disability occupational accidents/Total working hours) x 200,000.
+6 employees for 7 days; 0 contractors for 0 days.
+This calculation has excluded Notes 2 and 3.

 THSRC Employee Benefits and Work Support Items

-Note: THSRC's health examination measures are superior to those tipulated in the relevant laws and regulations, where general employees aged 45 years old and above undergo health examination once a year, and those aged under 45 years old undergo health examination once every two years, while train personnel undergo health examination once a year.
-The 2022 and 2023 annual health examination for general and train personnel was completed from March to October, and 100% of train personnel completed the health examination.
+Note: THSRC's health examination measures are superior to those stipulated in the relevant laws and regulations, where general employees aged 45 years old and above undergo health examination once a year, and those aged under 45 years old undergo health examination once every two years, while train personnel undergo health examination once a year.
+The 2024 annual health examination for general and train personnel was completed from March to August, and 100% of train personnel completed the health examination.

 Implementation of retirement plan system